 Scuba diving is only dangerous if you dive without a certification or where you dive on you own.
 Otherwise the risks associated with scuba diving are very small.

-So what are the dangers of scuba diving?
+What are the dangers of scuba diving?

 I have included some of the more important risk factors associated with scuba diving, which starts with the risks associated with diving alone.

 Solo diving or scuba diving on your own is a complete no, no